Vocal cord nodules

 In particular, people who often talk or sing should occasionally give their voice enough time to rest.
 This may contribute to stopping any vocal cord nodules from developing.

 If the voice gets tired quickly or becomes hoarse, voice therapy may be useful for preventing persistent voice problems.
-In voice therapy, people learn how to better manage their own posture and breathing, among other things.
-Furthermore, the therapy can help make the voice more resilient using voice and breathing exercises.
+Voice therapy includes, for example, learning to better manage posture and breathing.
+Therapy can also help make the voice more resilient using voice and breathing exercises.

 How are vocal cord nodules diagnosed?